quanntdev/npm-gemini-transfer-image-support/README.md

 ## 📚 Usage:
 ### Example of `readManyDataFromImage` function:
-description: The function is used to analyze data into multiple image elements.
+Description: The function is used to analyze data into multiple image elements.

+Overall Description: The code is responsible for extracting structured data (product name, price, and sale information) from an image (data.png) using the Gemini API.
+It captures and logs the API response, providing insight into the specified data elements present in the image.
 ```javascript
 const GeminiClient = require('../services/gemini')